Free Budapest Walking Tour by JetSettingFools.com

 Travel Camera

 Budapest is a beautiful city!
-Rather than trying to capture the sights with your phone, we recommend upgrading to a real camera for top quality photos.
+Rather than trying to capture the sights with your phone, we recommend upgrading to a real camera for quality photos.
 We use a DSLR Canon Rebel with a 18-135mm lens.

 European Trip Insurance